Microchip-MPLAB-Harmony/csp_apps_sam_d5x_e5x/apps/wdt/wdt_timeout/readme.md

 7. WDT will reset the device in four seconds and the demonstration should restart

-Refer the table below for details of switch and LED
+Refer the table below for details of switch and LED:

 | Board      | Switch Name | LED Name |
 | ---------- | ---------| ------------|